 Other important notes:

 - Students are encouraged to check their UC email frequently, as well as Canvas, for course-specific communications from instructors.

 - Students will receive detailed information from their professors so that they can plan ahead and make any necessary adjustments to their schedule.

-- Again, all policies and guidelines about how to conduct oneself on campus (wearing a facial covering, maintianing a minimum of six feet for social distance, etc.) are detailed in UC Clermont's Fall 2020 Semester Plan.
+- Again, all policies and guidelines about how to conduct oneself on campus (wearing a facial covering, maintianing a minimum of six feet for social distance, etc.) are detailed in UC Clermont's Spring 2021 Semester Plan.